Parents to foot bill for town centre yobs caught this weekend

 Coun Cleary said the measures were not heavy handed, adding: “If you get youths hanging around and not actually buying anything and crowding around the car park and causing disruption to customers then I don’t think it’s draconian at all.
 Parents should take responsibility for the children.
 It may be that the threat of the dispersal order may work.”

-But Martin Hanratty, former manager of Oswaldtwistle Youth & Community Centre, said the tool had been tried elsewhere in the borough in the past, and was sceptical about their success.
+But Martin Hanratty, former manager of Oswaldtwistle Youth and Community Centre, said the tool had been tried elsewhere in the borough in the past, and was sceptical about their success.

 He said: “Young people will say they get together because it’s safe in numbers.
 As a professional I understand that there are groups of young people that do create issues in the town.